ErillLab/collectf/docs/curation/high_throughput_submission_guide.rst

 High-throughput submission guide
 ================================

-This section is intended as a short annex to the main curation guide, providing specific details regarding the submission of high‐throughput data.
-For further reference on the different aspects of the curation process, please see the `curation submission guide`_.
+This document is intended as a short annex to the main curation guide, providing specific details regarding the submission of high‐throughput data.
+For further reference on the different aspects of the curation process, please see the CollecTF :ref:`curation submission guide`.

 Why?
 -----